denzeldamba/simple_shell/README.md

-This is a group project by Denzel Damba and David Oigara
+This is a group project by Denzel Damba and  Rashid Ali